 Thank you very much for organizing this meeting.

-Uh for people who are hurting, uh, who are often living in the shadows, and for whom, as a nation, we do not pay much attention to.
+And let me thank all of you not only for being here today, but for the work you're doing every single day for people who are hurting, who are often living in the shadows, and for whom, as a nation, we do not pay much attention to.

-Uh the fact of the matter is that America is the wealthiest country in the history of the world.
+The fact of the matter is that America is the wealthiest country in the history of the world.

 You would think that you were in a third world country.

-Oh, can smell the rats, the vermin.
+And you heard the mayor, oof, oh, you can smell the rats, the vermin.

-Oh, can smell the dead animals.
+Oh, you can smell the dead animals.

-This is this is not a unique situation.
+This is not a unique situation.

 New York is not that different in some places.